 All Layton employees, visitors, and subcontractor employees will be required to wear gloves 100% of the time, except as noted in the exceptions section of this policy.
-At a minimum, gloves will be a cut level 3, unless the task specifically requires a higher cut level.
-Fingerless gloves are expressly forbidden from use.
-The gloves selected will be consistent with the task:
+At a minimum, gloves will be a cut level 4, unless the task specifically requires a higher cut level.
+Subcontractors are expected to provide their employees with appropriate gloves and replace them when worn out.